pilotmoon/PopClip-Extensions/README.md

 #### Key Combo String Format

 The string format is a convenient human-readable format that can specify a key and modifiers.
-It is a space-separated list of one or more modifiers (the order does not matter), followed by the key to press.
+It is a space-separated list of zero or more modifiers (the order does not matter), followed by the key to press.
 The key combo string is not case sensitive.

 Some examples: